 9. Stay calm and build an exam temperament

 Keep your momentum intact, remain calm and don’t take too much pressure.
 Confidence before the exam is very important.
 Never lose temperament in the exam.
 To build an exam temperament for NEET, you need to practice lots of papers and mock tests.

 10. Take care of your health, physical and mental

 You need to stay healthy to give the NEET exam.
 Try to be at home all the time, follow all advice like proper hand washing, wearing a mask if anyone from your home is going out, sanitize/ wash all outside items, etc. Don’t overthink.
 Try to meditate if you feel distracted by anything.
 Sleep well for at-least 7-8 hours.

-Stay home, stay safe and prepare for NEET 2020 through online classes : NEET 2020 online crash course (learn all the tricks and methods to score good marks in the NEET exam).
+Stay home, stay safe and improve your score in NEET through live online classes from best NEET teachers. : NEET 2020 online crash course (learn all the tricks and methods to score good marks in the NEET exam).